-4 Context
+5 Context

-I have been talking to Denis Merigoux and his Catala team at INRIA, Bridget Hornibrook at the DWP and Adrian Kelly who has been working on LogLaw, Matthew Waddington and Flora Leather in the Bailiwick of Jersey and Pia Andrews in New South Wales
+I have been talking to Denis Merigoux and his Catala team at INRIA, Bridget Hornibrook at the DWP and Adrian Kelly who has been working on LogLaw and Matthew Waddington and Flora Leather in the Bailiwick of Jersey.

-Adrian and Pia were part of the OG Rules As Code endeavour - the New Zealand Government's Better Rules for Government Discovery Report - which is an oldie-but-goldie that is well worth your time reading.
+Adrian was part of the OG Rules As Code endeavour - the New Zealand Government's Better Rules for Government Discovery Report - which is an oldie-but-goldie that is well worth your time reading.

-However, no comprehensive study has been made of legal tech by me.
+However, no comprehensive study has been made of legal tech.
 This working paper is observational.

-5 Background
+6 Background